 The fonts you choose for your WordPress website play a huge part in the overall design.
 It’s not an afterthought by any means.
 Just change all of your headlines to Comic Sans if you need to see proof!
 Okay, that’s a bit drastic.
 But, with typography, even the smallest change can make a significant difference.
 Thanks to the web (and especially Google), there are a ton of free web fonts out there to help you pick the best one.
+It’s also easy to implement these fonts into your WordPress website using WordPress typography plugins.
 So, if you’re looking for a little inspiration or for a font upgrade of your current site, I highly recommend you browse the list below to explore some of the best web fonts the design world has to offer.

-Here are 40 of the Best Web Fonts Available in 2018 (And They’re Free!)
+Here are 40 of the Best Web Fonts (And They’re Free!)

 Roboto is meant to be a marriage between geometric shapes and friendly curves.
 It creates a natural reading rhythm and works well as title, headline, or body type.
 The condensed version, Roboto Condensed, is also extremely popular.

 2. Playfair Display

 Playfair is influenced by the transition of late 18th century writing/printing technology; when quills were replaced by pointed steel pens.
 It’s also influenced by typefacer John Baskerville and William Martin’s typeface for the “Boydell Shakspeare”.
 It’s great for titles and headlines.

 Designed as a good neutral type face Open Sans is very friendly and readable.
 Good for titles, headlines, or body text.

 This font was originally created by Julieta Ulanovsky.
 Her inspiration for the font design came from all the beautiful signs and posters she saw in Montserrat, a neighborhood of Buenos Aires.
 It looks wonderful on short headings with large letters in all caps.